-All Communications to be addressed to George Julian Harney, 4, Brunswick-row, Queen's-square, Bloomsbury, London.
+All Communications to be addressed to George Julian Harney.
+4, Brunswick-row, Queen's-square, Bloomsbury, London.
 Money orders to be made payable at the Bloomsbury post-office.

-ATATIONAL REFORM ASSOCIATION.- N SIR JOSHUA WALMSLEY, M.P., PRESIDENT.
+TATIONAL REFORM ASSOCIATION .-SIR JOSHUA WALMSLEY, M.P., PRESIDENT.
 JOHN WILLIAMS, Esq., TREASURER.
 BANKERS-MESSRS.
 PRESCOTT, GROTE, & Co.

 PRINCIPLES OF THE ASSOCIATION.

-1.-Such an extension of the franchise as will confer the right to be registered as an elector upon every man of full are, not subject to any legal disability, who for twelve months shall have occupied any tenement, or portion of a Mill, in the town of Middleburgh, to visit a neighbour in | tenement, for which he shall be rated, or shall have claimed
+1.-Such an extension of the franchise as will confer the right to be registered as an elector upon every man of full age, not subject to any legal disability, who for twelve months shall have occupied any tenement, or portion of a tenement, for which he shall be rated, or shall have claimed to be rated, to the relief of the poor.

-2. The adoption of the system of voting by ballot.
-3.-The limitation of the duration of parliament to three
+2.-The adoption of the system of voting by ballot.
+3.-The limitation of the duration of parliament to three districts as shall produce a more equal apportionment of representatives to constituents.

-4.-Such a change in the arrangement of the electoral districts as shall produce a more equal apportionment of representatives to constituents.
+4.-Such a change in the arrangement of the electoral